+12.3 Newborn Child

+Entitlement to family medical leave for the care of a newborn child or newly adopted or foster child ends twelve (12) months from the date of birth or the placement of the foster or adopted child.

+12.4 Eligibility Requirement

+The one thousand two hundred fifty (1,250) hour eligibility requirement noted above does not count paid time off such as time used as vacation leave, sick leave, personal holidays, compensatory time off, or shared leave.

+12.5 Entitlement Period

-- 12.3 Entitlement to family medical leave for the care of a newborn child or newly adopted or foster child ends twelve (12) months from the date of birth or the placement of the foster or adopted child. - 12.4 The one thousand two hundred fifty (1,250) hour eligibility requirement noted above does not count paid time off such as time used as vacation leave, sick leave, personal holidays, compensatory time off, or shared leave. - 12.5 The family medical leave entitlement period will be a twelve (12) month period measured forward from the date an employee begins family medical leave.
-Each time an employee takes family medical leave during the twelve (12) month period, the leave will be subtracted from the twelve (12) workweeks of available leave. - 12.6 The College will continue the employee's existing College-paid health insurance, life insurance and disability insurance benefits during the period of leave covered by family medical leave.
+The family medical leave entitlement period will be a twelve (12) month period measured forward from the date an employee begins family medical leave.
+Each time an employee takes family medical leave during the twelve (12) month period, the leave will be subtracted from the twelve (12) workweeks of available leave.

+12.6 Health Insurance during period of Leave

+The College will continue the employee's existing College-paid health insurance, life insurance and disability insurance benefits during the period of leave covered by family medical leave.
 The employee will be required to pay his or her share of health insurance, life insurance and disability insurance premiums.
-The

-College may require an employee to exhaust all paid leave prior to using any leave without pay, except that the employee will be allowed to use eight (8) hours a month of accrued leave during each month to provide for the continuation of benefits as provided for by the Public Employees Benefit Board.
+The College may require an employee to exhaust all paid leave prior to using any leave without pay, except that the employee will be allowed to use eight (8) hours a month of accrued leave during each month to provide for the continuation of benefits as provided for by the Public Employees Benefit Board.

+12.7 Criteria

-- 12.7 The College has the authority to designate absences that meet the criteria of the family medical leave. - A. The use of any paid or unpaid leave (excluding leave for compensable workrelated illness or injury and compensatory time) for a family medical leave qualifying event will run concurrently with, not in addition to, the use of the family medical leave for that event.
+The College has the authority to designate absences that meet the criteria of the family medical leave.

+- E. The use of any paid or unpaid leave (excluding leave for compensable workrelated illness or injury and compensatory time) for a family medical leave qualifying event will run concurrently with, not in addition to, the use of the family medical leave for that event.
 An employee, who meets the eligibility requirements listed in Section 12.1, may request that family medical leave run concurrently with absences due to work-related illness or injury covered by workers compensation at any time during the absence.
-Employees will not be required to exhaust all paid leave prior to using any leave without pay for a compensable work-related injury or illness. - B. An employee using paid leave during a family medical leave qualifying event must follow the notice and certification requirements relating to family medical leave usage in addition to any notice requirements relating to the paid leave.
+Employees will not be required to exhaust all paid leave prior to using any leave without pay for a compensable work-related injury or illness. - F. An employee using paid leave during a family medical leave qualifying event must follow the notice and certification requirements relating to family medical leave usage in addition to any notice requirements relating to the paid leave.